 UMHAN believes that supervision, alongside continuing professional development (CPD) and lifelong learning is fundamental to ensure safe and accountable practice and high quality clinical and professional services.
-Reflective practice is an important component of supervision, and an activity which can take place both within, and outside of, formal supervision sessions.

 UMHAN concurs with the Department of Health's definition of supervision as a structured process of professional support and learning that helps practitioners develop their knowledge and competence, take responsibility for their practice, and improve safety and consumer protection in complex situations.
 It is vital for continuous learning and expanding practice, and it promotes self-assessment, analytical, and reflective skills (1993).